pingpong-labs/shortcode/README.md

 ### License

 This package is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).

 This package also adopted a system of wordpress shortcodes.
-Please see or read [the license](http://wordpress.org/about/license/) of wordpressnya also [here](http://codex.wordpress.org/License).
+Please see or read [the license](http://wordpress.org/about/license/) of wordpress also [here](http://codex.wordpress.org/License).